 It happens to everyone.
 You park your car in a hurry and walk into the store only to realize when you leave the store you have no idea where your car is parked.
 The parking lot is crowded; there is no distinguishable marker by which you remember parking, and frustration sets in.
 Thanks to voice-activated technology being developed by Amazon and represented in U.S. Patent No. 9,471,059, entitled UNMANNED AERIAL VEHICLE ASSISTANT, one can simply say “locate car” and a tiny drone that is perched on your shoulder or somewhere close by will take off and locate your car.

-This small drone, depicted as small enough to perch on a police officer’s radio, uses a technology that is described as an assistant that can act as the “eyes and/or2amazondrone ears, among other things, for the user to extend the user’s perception.”
+This small drone, depicted as small enough to perch on a police officer’s radio, uses a technology that is described as an assistant that can act as the “eyes and/or ears, among other things, for the user to extend the user’s perception.”
 The drone can accept many commands in different forms such as voice commands through a microphone, signals from an app, computer or internet application.

 The patent filing details the drone to be helpful in situations “in which a user may wish to review the situation from afar.
 This may be because the user needs a different vantage point (e.g., to see over a crowd), because the situation is dangerous (e.g., a foxhole or an underground tunnel during a military maneuver), or because the user simply can’t find their car in a crowded parking lot.”